Think you might want to share your life with a boxer?Country of Origin: Germany

 So is a boxer right for you?

-So If you are looking for a dog who will lay at your feet, only occasionally moving to eat, or keeps to himself and requires little attention, then maybe a boxer isn’t exactly what you need.
-But If you want a dog who is full of life and a constant source of entertainment then perhaps a boxer is exactly what you need.
+If you’re looking for a dog who will lay at your feet, only occasionally moving to eat, or keeps to himself and requires very little attention, then a boxer isn’t exactly what you need.
+But if you want a dog who is full of life, craves your attention and is a constant source of entertainment then perhaps a boxer is exactly what you need.